Azure-Samples/explore-iot-operations/samples/process-control/README.md

 To run the sample application, you need:

-- A preview instance of Azure IoT Operations deployed.
+- An instance of Azure IoT Operations deployed.
 If you don't already have an instance, see [Create an Azure IoT Operations instance](https://learn.microsoft.com/azure/iot-operations/get-started-end-to-end-sample/quickstart-deploy).
 - Access to the internal MQTT broker in the Azure IoT Operations cluster.
 To configure access the broker, see [Test connectivity to MQTT broker with MQTT clients](https://learn.microsoft.com/azure/iot-operations/manage-mqtt-broker/howto-test-connection).
 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) version 2.67.0 or higher.
 - [NET 9 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)